seanox/aspect-js/manual/datasource.md

 - - -

 # DataSource
-DataSource is a NoSQL approach to data storage based on XML data in combination with multilingual data separation, optional aggregation and transformation.
+DataSource is a Immutable NoSQL approach to data storage based on XML data in combination with multilingual data separation, optional aggregation and transformation.
 A combination of the approaches of a read only database and a CMS.

 DataSource is based on static data.
 Therefore, the implementation uses a cache to minimize network access.